-Weather permitting, at Key Stage 3, students will line up at key transition points.
+Weather permitting, students will line up at key transition points.
 These are defined as the end of break and lunch.
 The Head of Key Stage will lead a calm and coordinated entry for each teacher-led group into the school building.